Value of an advisor: T is for tax-smart planning and investing

 At Russell Investments, we have beaten the drum on how important tax-managed investing can be, because of its potential to help investors keep more of what they make.
 We believe this allows advisors to better serve their clients and may help advisors to set their practices apart.

-When that fellow mom asked if a financial advisor was worth the cost, I pointed out that a savvy and tax-aware advisor can help her save more in taxes than she would pay in the advisor’s fee.
-I could see her doing the math in her head.
-And then she asked me if I knew any tax-smart advisors.
+When my uncle asked me if a financial advisor was worth the cost, I pointed out that a savvy and tax-aware advisor can help him save more in taxes than he would pay in the advisor’s fee.
+I could see him doing the math in his head.
+And then he asked me if I knew any tax-smart advisors.

 Understanding your client’s tax-sensitivity level

 Are you a tax-smart advisor?
 To help you decide if you have a robust tax-smart investment approach, ask yourself these five questions:

 - Do you know each client's marginal tax rate?

 - Do you deliberatively offer distinct investment solutions for taxable and non-taxable assets?

 - Do you explain to clients the benefits of managing taxes?

 - Do you collaborate with local CPAs to minimize tax implications?